Distracted Driving Accidents on the Rise

-Distracted driving has become one of the leading causes of serious and deadly car accidents across the country.
+Distracted driving is dangerous behavior and one of the leading causes of serious and deadly car accidents across the country.
 Across the United States, legislators have begun to acknowledge the dangers of driving while distracted and the majority of states, including Pennsylvania, New York, and New Jersey, have adopted laws banning texting while driving.
 Distracted driving is nothing new.
 Since the advent of vehicles, drivers have been distracted by sights and sounds from the outside– billboards, reading bumper stickers, the actions of other drivers and pedestrians, and more.

 What Is Distracted Driving?